-The Company had accepted financial assets as collateral that it is permitted to sell or repledge, deliver or otherwise use.
-This collateral was generally obtained under resale agreements, securities borrowing transactions, customer margin loans and derivative agreements.
-This collateral was generally used in connection with repurchase agreements, securities lending transactions or to cover short sales and to collateralize derivative agreements.
+The Company accepts financial assets as collateral that it is permitted to sell or repledge, deliver or otherwise use.
+This collateral is generally obtained under resale and other securities financing agreements, customer margin loans and derivative contracts.
+Collateral is generally used under repurchase and other securities financing agreements, to cover short sales, and to collateralize derivative contracts.
 In many instances, the Company is permitted to rehypothecate the financial assets it received as collateral, subject to regulations which prohibit the rehypothecation of customer fully-paid and excess margin securities, as set forth in customer protection SEC Rule 15c3-3.